 A quick note about suppliers’ use and access to the new platform, as you need to understand this from a buyer’s perspective.
 Suppliers are being asked to “tell us once” for a substantial amount of the business information requested from them each time they tender for a public sector contract or framework.
 You will be familiar with the Supplier Questionnaire (formerly the Pre-Qualification Questionnaire).
 This long, complicated questionnaire was sent out with every open or restricted tender opportunity and suppliers had to complete a new questionnaire for each (and every) tender.

-The new Central Digital Platform will enable suppliers to upload most of their information once and amend only when something in their business changes.
+The new Central Digital Platform enables suppliers to upload most of their information once and amend only when something in their business changes.
 In future, for each above-threshold tender, participating suppliers will simply provide buyers with a link to their information on this platform.
 For the lesser amount of contract/framework-specific information that cannot be foreseen in advance, a smaller Procurement Specific Questionnaire will be used, a template for which is available on the Government Commercial Function webpage.

 Buyers